hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/631_ii_sharat_chakravarty.md

 Seal.
 A carriage was waiting outside.
 He said to the disciple, "Well come with me."
 The disciple agreeing, Swamiji got up with him into the carriage and it started.
-When it drove up the Chitpur road, on seeing the Gangâ, Swamiji broke forth in a chant, self-involved:
+When it drove up the Chitpur road, on seeing the Gangā, Swamiji broke forth in a chant, self-involved:
 "गङ्गातरङ्ग-रमणीय-जटा-कलापं" etc.[2](#fn2) The disciple listened in
 silent wonder to that wave of music, when after a short while, seeing a railway engine going towards the Chitpur hydraulic bridge, Swamiji said